Lynda M. Applegate

 Sarofim-Rock Professor of Business Administration

 Lynda is an active international consultant and has served on the board of directors of both public and venture-backed companies.
-She is an advisor and advisory board member for entrepreneurs launching new ventures and for senior executives launching new business initiatives in established companies.
-She has also served on the Board of Trustees of the Massachusetts Technology Leadership Council and as a member of the Industry Advisory Board for NASDAQ and the GAO’s Executive Council for Information Management and Technology.
+She is an advisor and advisory board member for entrepreneurs launching new ventures and for senior executives launching innovation in established companies.
+She has served on the Board of Trustees of the Massachusetts Technology Leadership Council and as a member of the Industry Advisory Board for NASDAQ and the GAO’s Executive Council for Information Management and Technology.
 Lynda has also served as a policy advisor on a Blue-Ribbon Panel to define a National Research Agenda on the development of the Network Economy and as a member of a roundtable panel for President Clinton's Commission on Critical Infrastructure Protection.

 Don't Just Survive - Thrive: Leading Innovations in Good Times and Bad